Hypersonic flow onto a large curved wedge and the dissipation of shock wave: Introduction

 Thus, in the following, we keep in mind that $c$ and $\rho$ are functions of $(u, v)$.

-In the upper $(x, y)$ plane, there is a wedge $\textsf{W}$ with a given $C^2$ smooth boundary function $y=f(x)$, where $f(x)>0$ for $x>0$ and $f(0)=0$.
+In the upper half of the $(x, y)$ plane, there is a wedge $\textsf{W}$ with a given $C^2$ smooth boundary function $y=f(x)$, where $f(x)>0$ for $x>0$ and $f(0)=0$.
 Here, we are mainly concerned with the following two kinds of wedge respectively. \begin{description} \item[Case A: Wedge without convexity] The function $f\in C^2(\Real^+)$ satisfies

 and

 where $\underline{f}$, $\bar{f}$, $a$ and $B$ are any positive constants with

 \item[Case B: Bullet-like wedge] The function $f\in C^3_{loc}(\Real^+)$ satisfies